fab/rotation/README.md

 * Allow users to upload an image of their choosing
 * Add a slider so that rotation speed can be controlled
 * Use a more intelligent method to determine how many photos need to be on the page
+* Get it working on browsers that don't use webkit